avnet-iotconnect/avnet-iotconnect.github.io/documentation/iotc-azurertos-sdk/samples/wfi32iot/QUICKSTART.md

 # 3. Programming the Firmware

-* Download and install the [MPLAB X IDE package](https://www.microchip.com/en-us/tools-resources/develop/mplab-x-ide).
+* Download and install **v6.05** of the [MPLAB X IDE package](https://www.microchip.com/en-us/tools-resources/archives/mplab-ecosystem) (The newer versions of the included IPE have an issue connecting to the WFI32 board).
 MPLAB IPE and 32-bit device support are the only required options during the installation.
 * Download the firmware [binary package](https://saleshosted.z13.web.core.windows.net/sdk/AzureRTOS/iotconnect-demo-wfi32-040523.zip).
 * Extract the iotconnect-demo.X.production.hex file from the zip.